Steph7478/Make-Your-Choice/README.md

 The project integrates **Spring Security** to:

 * Protect REST endpoints with basic authorization rules (public vs private endpoints).
 * Deny access to unspecified routes by default.
 * Apply security headers to improve protection against common attacks (CSP, HSTS, X-Frame-Options, Referrer Policy).
 * Allow future integration of login mechanisms such as JWT, OAuth2, or custom authentication.
+* Enable **CORS** for safe cross-origin requests.

 Currently, the project **does not implement user login or authentication**; private endpoints are placeholders for future secured routes.

 ---

+## ⚡ Performance Notes

+* **Caching Layer**: An in-memory cache (`Cache<K,V>`) reduces database hits for frequently accessed entities, improving performance.
+* **Shard-based design**: Supports concurrent access with minimal locking.
+* **TTL (time-to-live)**: Cached items automatically expire after a configured duration.

+---

 ## 🛡️ Disclaimer

-This project is for learning and practice purposes only.
+This project is for **learning and practice purposes only**.